I feel like one of those teachers who gives a test without realizing how hard the test actually was.

 Where are we on Russia-gate these days?

-The formerly sensational and super scary Russia-gate narrative has apparently been sent to chill out in Siberia for an undetermined amount of time.
+The sensational and super scary Russia-gate narrative vacillates between: “sent to chill out in Siberia for an undetermined amount of time” to “headline news” depending on whatever other diversions the media has going on.

 Who is that a statue of in the photo above?